michav1510/CarRental/README.md

 This class has as member variables the following:
 * ```public Guid Id { get; set; }```

-The unique identifier of the car rental.
+The unique identifier of the car rental registration.
 It holds for both the delivery of the car and the return.
 It is like a reservation number for a round trip.
 * ```public long RegistrNum { get; set; }```